cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 * `options` (`advanced`)— show module/exploit options (or “advanced” options)
 * `run`/`exploit` — run the selected exploit
 * `run -j` — run the selected exploit as a background job
-* `search` — search modules
+* `search` — search modules; query to a particular type of module using the `type:` parameter (e.g., `search type:exploit wordpress`)
 * `services` — display services discovered in known hosts in DB
 * `sessions` — list open Meterpreter sessions on a box
 * `sessions -i $SESSION_NUMER` — connect to Meterpreter session $SESSION_NUMBER
+* `show auxiliary` — show auxiliary modules, filtered by relevancy if called from within a module
+* `show exploits` — show exploit modules
+* `show options` — show module options
+* `show payloads` — show payload modules, filtered by relevancy if called from within a module
 * `spool` — save all console output to a log file (useful for record-keeping)
+* `use` — select a Metasploit module/exploit
 * `vulns` — display vulnerabilities discovered in known hosts in DB
-* `use` — select a Metasploit module/exploit
+* `workspace` — use workspaces; keeps database results isolated per engagement

 Note that you can also call regular shell commands (`ip`, `ls`, etc.) from msfconsole.
 You can also background processes using Ctrl + Z (Metasploit will trap this, so you don’t have to worry about backgrounding the entire msfconsole).

-### Core Modules
+### Modules

+Module categories:

-* EXPLOIT code;
+* Auxiliary (odds-n-ends)
+* Encoders (re-encode exploits to thwart signature-based anti-malware solutions)
+* Evasion (attempt to directly evade anti-malware solutions)
-* Post-exploitation PAYLOADs;
+* Exploits
-* AUXILIARY functions, such as scanning machines for vulnerabilities;
-* POST exploitation tools for “looting” and pivoting;
-* An ENCODER module for obfuscating exploits;
-* And finally a module called NOP that includes tools for exploiting buffer overflows and return-orientated programming.
+* NOPS (no-op code that can be used to pad exploits to a needed size)
+* Payloads (what you want to run if the exploit is successful; often, but not always, some kind of shell)
+* Post (additional post-exploitation tools)

 Note that Metasploit 6 apparently calls these “framework plugins” now.